Cochliomyia: North and Central Americas

 A new screwworm infestation in the Florida Keys was first reported in October 2016, which was mostly in the Key deer population, along with five confirmed infestations in domestic animals.
 In response, the United States Department of Agriculture (USDA) released over 80 million sterile flies from 25 ground release sites on twelve islands and in the town of Marathon.

 There is an ongoing program between the USDA and Panama, the Comisión Panamá–Estados Unidos para la Erradicación y Prevención del Gusano Barrenador del Ganado (COPEG) to prevent the return of screwworm to countries where it has been eliminated and further extend prevention efforts into Colombia.

 In November 2024, screwworm was detected in farms in Mexico, causing the USDA to halt imports of cattle, horses, and bison from there.
-Concern about possible further spread led the USDA to announce that it will spend up to $750 million on a new elimination program including an $8.5 million, 300 million fly per week production facility at Moore Air Force Base in Edinburg, Texas, which will likely take 2-3 years to build.
+Concern about possible further spread led the USDA to announce that it will spend up to $750 million on a new elimination program including an $8.5 million, 300 million fly per week production facility at Moore Air Force Base in Edinburg, Texas, which will likely take 2 to 3 years to build.
 The USDA is also partnering with Mexico by funding $21 million of a new $51 million, 100 million sterile fly per week production plant in southern Mexico near the Guatemala border projected to open in mid 2026.
 The only facility currently producing sterile flies is in Panama; that facility produces 100 million per week.

+In late May 2026, the United States Department of Agriculture reported a screwworm infestation in a young sheep in northern Mexico 31 mi from the United States border.
+In early June 2026, the U.S. Animal and Plant Health Inspection Service confirmed a case of screwworm infestation in Zavala County, Texas.